Ringo (Lorne Greene song)

 "Ringo" is a popular song written by Don Robertson and Hal Blair.
 It was a hit single for Canadian-born actor Lorne Greene in 1964.
-It reached #1 on the U.S. Billboard charts on December 5, 1964, as well as garnering the same spot on the "Easy Listening" chart, where it retained the position for six weeks.
-The single also peaked at #21 on the Hot Country Singles chart.
-In Canada, it hit #1 on the RPM top singles chart on December 7, 1964.
+It reached number one on the U.S. Billboard Hot 100 on December 5, 1964, as well as garnering the same spot on the Easy Listening chart, where it retained the position for six weeks.
+The single also peaked at number 21 on the Hot Country Singles chart.
+In Canada, it hit number one on the RPM top singles chart on December 7, 1964.
+At The beginning of 1965 it peaked at #1 on The New Zealand Lever Hit parade.

 The song's sole sung lyric is performed by a male chorus while the verses are a spoken-word, first-person account of a Western lawman and his friendship with a notorious gunfighter, known only as Ringo.
 Greene described the song as about "Johnny Ringo the outlaw", though the account in the song differs from Ringo's life.
+The song's spoken word format (with a chorus intoning the title of the song) had been used to great effect in 1961 for Jimmy Dean's hit single, "Big Bad John".

 Plot summary

 The narrator finds a man named Ringo wounded in the back and lying face down in the desert.
 Finding he is still alive, he uses his knife to extract the bullet and save Ringo's life, nursing him until he is out of danger; Ringo recovers quickly and begins practicing with his gun, with an observation from the narrator that nobody else can draw as fast.

 Soon afterward, the two part ways on a mountain crest.
-The narrator goes east and becomes a lawman in the east while Ringo becomes a dangerous outlaw out west.
+The narrator goes and becomes a lawman in the east while Ringo becomes a dangerous outlaw out west.
 The narrator believes that he will one day have to face Ringo and find out which one will best the other; his prediction becomes a reality when he learns that Ringo is holed up in his town.
 He goes to face Ringo only to be quickly disarmed, but Ringo spares him, remembering that he had saved his life.
 With the narrator now blocking his retreat, Ringo steps outside where he is quickly gunned down and killed, to the delight of the town.
 But years later, after retiring, the narrator places his now-tarnished star on Ringo's grave marker, which nobody can explain.